 The authorities took the decision to legalize soft drugs in order to separate simple marijuana consumers from the criminal hard drug trade.
 Besides cannabis, magic mushrooms, relaxants, and other drugs deemed “safe” from the local medical point of view were also classed as soft.
 One way or another, the use of heroin, cocaine, and Ecstasy declined, and Amsterdam started to attract tourists from the whole world.

 It may be the freest city on the planet, but I would call it “the city of the wet northern madness.”
 No exaggeration.
 Not only because of the legalization of prostitution, and soft drugs which can be used in numerous coffee shops.
 (By the way, a coffee shop is easy to distinguish from the usual coffee houses by the special sign in the shape of a cannabis leaf at the corresponding plaque.)
-The whole atmosphere of Amsterdam is soaked with permissiveness – the streets, full of people slightly reminiscent of English lords, are filled with the sweet smell of marijuana.
+The whole atmosphere of Amsterdam is soaked with permissiveness – its streets are filled with the sweet smell of marijuana.
 We were not seduced by this smell.
 I guess we still remember the sick laugh after Happy Pizza in Siem Reap, Cambodia, and the night appearance of Apsaras, which were the real witches. 🙂

 The Netherlands was the first country to legalize euthanasia.
-Very progressive, as in many other things, BUT…
+Very progressive, as in many other things.
+Amsterdam is an interesting city from the architectural point of view.
+With its canals, it has a special charm, BUT…

 I would not like to bring up my children here.